 Medical Debt and Student Loan Debt

-Once again, how medical and student loan debt will be divided in a divorce will depend on the state that you live in.
-In community property states, like with other debts, any medical debt from during the marriage will be the responsibility of both parties.
-If the parties were living apart when the medical debt was incurred, then the court may find that the debt is the sole responsibility of the person who needed the medical care.
+State law also determines how medical and student loan debt are divided in a divorce.
+In community property states, like with other debts, any medical debt incurred during the marriage will be the responsibility of both parties.
+If the parties were living apart when the medical debt was incurred, the court may find that the debt is the sole responsibility of the person who needed the medical care.

 With student loans, the court will look at who benefitted from the loans.
-If the student loans were taken out to pay for a degree that was acquired a long time ago, and the person who got the degree used it to find a job that supported the family, the debt may be split between the couple.
-However, if the spouse recently graduated and will be the primary beneficiary of their increased earning power, then the debt will likely be assigned to them as the benefits will be as well.
-All of these considerations can be very fact specific and will depend on the unique circumstances of the parties.
-An experienced divorce attorney can help you to understand what is likely to happen, and they can represent your interests in court or settlement negotiations.
+If the student loans were taken out to pay for a degree that was earned long ago, and the spouse who earned the degree used it to find a job that supported the family, the debt may be split between the couple.
+However, if the spouse recently graduated and will be the primary beneficiary of their increased earning power, the debt will likely be assigned to them alone.
+All of these considerations can be very fact-specific and will depend on the unique circumstances of the parties.
+An experienced divorce attorney can offer an analysis applying the law of your state.